sebastianromerocruz/CS1134-data-structures-and-algorithms/lectures/06-recursion/README.md

 >
 > T(`n`) = Θ(`n`)

 That literally didn't help at all!
+Can we fix this?
+Well, yes.
+These two sides are identical, so why calculate them twice in one call?

 Let's instead simply:
 1. **First compute** `a`<sup>`n`/2</sup>
 2. **Then square it** to get `a`<sup>`n`</sup>